duckduckgo/privacy-reference-tests/broken-site-reporting/README.md

 - `remoteConfigVersion` - string - string representation of remote configuration version (note, this is the numeric version found in the remote config (e.g, `1680178584671`, not `v1` or `v2`))
 - `providedDescription` - string - user-provided breakage description
 - `protectionsEnabled` - boolean - if protections are enabled (true) or disabled (false) as visible to the user on the dashboard.
+- `consentManaged` - bool - if the browser handled a cookie pop-up on the site
+- `consentOptoutFailed` - bool - if the opt-out process returned failed
+- `consentSelftestFailed` - bool - if the rule's self-test failed
+- `urlParametersRemoved` - bool - if URL parameters were removed

 All of these custom fields are supported by the `reports` array objects within the multiple_report_tests.json file.